rakshithaa0908/cross-account-s3-access/README.md

-# Cross Account Access of S3 Objects Using IAM Role
+# Cross Account Access Using IAM Role

 Enable cross-account access to an S3 bucket using AWS Identity and Access Management (IAM) roles.
 This guide covers authentication, authorization, IAM users vs roles, and step-by-step deployment.